How to grow iris

 Plant border irises from late summer to autumn, or spring.
 Plant them so the top half of the fleshy root, or rhizome, is above ground and exposed to sun.
 Iris sibirica should be planted with the top of the rootball at ground level.

-Plant moisture-loving iris spring, summer, or autumn.
+Plant moisture-loving irises in spring, summer, or autumn.

 Where to grow irises